Birmingham Children’s Partnership - Resources

 The ten Locality Leads have close relationships with partners and communities, so they can help the whole family.

-For example: provide family support, give advice and guidance including linking to food banks, connect families to the professionals who can support them and coordinate the help, support early help assessments, connect families into the local community resources to help families to be more resilient, and give small grants for emergency food assistance.
+For example: provide family support, give advice and guidance including linking to food banks, connect families to the professionals who can support them and coordinate the help, support early help assessments (evidencing what the needs are, identifying the family strengths and finding the right solutions to support the journey of the family), connect families into the local community resources to help families be independent and resilient within their communities.

 Some families need support from more than one professional.
 We no longer make referrals for early help, but connect and work together to support families, continuing to build relationships and supporting a range of needs of all family members.

-To get support for a child, young people, or a family, please complete the Family Connect form for Professionals.
+To get support for a child, young people, or a family, complete the Family Connect Form for Professionals and give as much detail as possible.
+This will enable us to understand the family needs and provide appropriate support from within the Early Help Partnership.

 Family Connect Form - for Professionals (If you can not access the form you may need to contact your own IT admin for permission to gain access or remove firewalls).

-If you are a parent then please complete the Family Connect form for self-identification.
+If you are a parent, complete the Family Connect form.

 Making Every Contact Count (MECC)